A. A licensee shall

 mathematics from an accredited college or university;

 ii.
-Have two years of full-time practical
+Have at least two years of full-time

-training and/or supervised experience in medical physics;
+practical training and/or supervised experience in medical physics;

 (1) Under the supervision of a medical